Mittans/strudel_reactor/README.md

 **D3 Graph Component**
 The D3 graph shows live gain values from Strudel using a simple line graph.
-My console-monkey-patch.js sends gain data like the 0.5 gain to the component through a d3Data event.
+The console-monkey-patch.js sends gain data like the 0.5 gain to the component through a d3Data event.
 The D3.jsx file listens for this event, stores the numbers in React state, and D3 draws a real-time updating line graph as the music plays.

 High points = louder parts